william-mba/tailwind-ng/README.md

 ## Motivation

-Like [Tailwind UI](https://tailwindui.com/) does for React and Vue, @ngx-tailwind/ui provides high-quality Tailwind CSS components for Angular, helping developers to rapidly build great Angular applications at any scale.
+Like [Tailwind UI](https://tailwindui.com/) does for React and Vue, <a href="https://www.npmjs.com/package/@ngx-tailwind/ui">@ngx-tailwind/ui</a> provides high-quality Tailwind CSS components for Angular, helping developers to rapidly build great Angular applications at any scale.

 ## Why using ngx-tailwind ?